abishekarun/Facial-Beauty-Prediction/README.md

 ## Facial Beauty Prediction

-In this project, we are trying to replicate the results of this [paper](https://github.com/abishekarun/Facial-Beauty-Prediction/blob/master/SCUT_FBP5500.pdf) by estimating the attractiveness rating of faces of SCUT_FBP5500 dataset.
+In this project, we are trying to replicate the results of this [paper](https://github.com/abishekarun/Facial-Beauty-Prediction/blob/master/SCUT_FBP5500.pdf) by estimating the attractiveness rating of faces of SCUT_FBP5500 dataset as part of CPSC540 course at UBC.
 The dataset is obtained from [here](https://github.com/HCIILAB/SCUT-FBP5500-Database-Release).

 Data cleaning is done using R to obtain the average user rating for each face in SCUT_FBP5500 dataset.
 These ratings can be seen in this [file](https://github.com/abishekarun/Facial-Beauty-Prediction/blob/master/Ratings_Data.csv).